RindJLU/Quantum-circuits-design/README.md

 The detail of encoding mathods can be found in the paper \[Decomposition of unitary matrices for ﬁnding quantum circuits: Application to molecular Hamiltonians] by Prof.Kais, Purdue.https://www.chem.purdue.edu/kais/paper/Anmer-JCP-2011.pdf<br>

 __The represtation of quantum gates:__<br>
 Four element list: \[a, b, c, d], where a, b and c are intergers, and d is the value of the angle(for non-rotation gates the value is 0).
 Creating a list store different gates, like\{V, Z, S, V+}, and a represents the index of the gate.
-For example, a = 1 means the gate is V. And b and c is the index of qubits, where b is the controled qubit, and c is the controled qubit.<br>
+For example, a = 1 means the gate is V. And b and c is the index of qubits, where b represents the target qubit, and c is the index of controled qubit.<br>

 __Example__<br>
 ![example_Toffoli](https://github.com/RindJLU/Quantum-circuits-design/blob/master/pictures/Toffoli.png)<br>